 However, these really are intended to be short-term loans, so don't expect something like 24 months.
 Something you really need to think about is how tight your daily cash flow will be during loan repayment.

 If you're not making it now, how will you do it when the lender is taking part of your merchant account receipts?

 Let me say that "no debt" is the best position to be in.
 But I understand that this can be difficult to make happen in your business.

 Small business owners who lack collateral may see merchant cash advances as an appealing option.
 And your personal credit score may not matter much, either.

 What does the typical MCA customer look like?

 A common merchant cash advance borrower has an annual revenue of $180,000, a personal credit score of 550 and has been in business for two years.
 If you don't exactly fit these stats, don't hesitate in applying for the advance, as your merchant account statements are what matters most.

 You don't even need to be turning a profit, you just need to be able to show that you run enough revenue through your merchant account.

 Learn how to improve your business credit score in order to position yourself for a traditional loan with a lower interest rate.

-The SBA offers details on the information you’ll need to qualify for a SBA loan backed by the government.
+The SBA offers details on the information you'll need to qualify for an SBA loan backed by the government.